codalab/codabench/.github/pull_request_template.md

 ...

-# A breif description of the purpose of the changes contained in this PR.
+# A brief description of the purpose of the changes contained in this PR.
 ...